 This is the reason why they don't see their human roommates as dominant.
 This also means that they will not always want to follow the rules laid down by them.
 Some cats obey better than others.
 In general, you shouldn't have much difficulty training a kitten, as long as you follow these tips:

-Arrange a cat tree or several ideally, in one or more places accessible by your kitten.
+Ideally, arrange a cat tree or several in one or more places accessible by your kitten.
 It is also recommended to place cat trees around furniture that has already been the victim of intensive scratching.
-By spraying your cat trees and scratching posts with catmint, you will further encourage your curious little one to come and scratch there.
+You will further encourage your curious little one to come and scratch thereby spraying your cat trees and scratching posts with catmint.

 The Best Products for A Kitten